 Our Postcard from Eymet

-For this week’s postcard, we’re back in Southwest France.
-We’re on the road again for a long celebration weekend with our friend in Eymet, and then we’ll visit a few properties in Duras.
+For this week’s postcard, we’re back in southwest France.
+We’re on the road again for an extended celebration weekend with our friend in Eymet, and then we’ll visit a few properties in Duras.
 We love this part of France because it has such happy memories.

 Celebrating in Eymet

-The first stop on our tour is Eymet, where we’ll be staying with a friend of our friend’s who’s having her 40th birthday.
+The first stop on our tour is Eymet, where we’ll be staying with a friend of a friend who’s having her 40th birthday.
 If my estimations are correct, there’ll be a great mix of English-speaking friends, French friends, and neighbours at the party, so it promises to be a great day and evening.

 Troubled Historical Past